You know you need to begin investing, but you haven’t gotten started. Maybe you don’t know where to begin.

-Step #9 Understand Diversification
+9. Understand Diversification

 Think of your portfolio as a pizza, with slices containing different cheeses and toppings.
 A properly diversified portfolio will have a mix of stocks, bonds and other investments.

-Step #10 Learn About Mutual Funds and ETFs
+10. Learn About Mutual Funds and ETFs

 You are not alone.
 That’s why many people buy pooled investments known as mutual funds or exchange-traded funds (ETFs), which give you exposure to a broad set of investments in a single trade.

 It’s possible to buy shares of a mutual fund that invests in all companies in the S&P 500, for example.
 These are called index funds because they are designed to mirror the performance of a specific stock index.